sktime/sktime/docs/source/developer_guide/continuous_integration.rst

 Running docstring examples via ``doctest``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-sktime's Python modules are equipped with docstrings that include examples
+``sktime``'s Python modules are equipped with docstrings that include examples
 demonstrating the usage of specific classes within each module.

-These examples
+``sktime`` does not run ``doctest`` on the CI, so developers should ensure that
+test cases are covered by ``pytest``, e.g., by executing docstring examples
+verbatim as a ``pytest`` test.

-can be executed using doctest to ensure the expected functionality of the
+Docstring examples can be executed in bulk using ``doctest``,
-modules after making modifications, thereby identifying any unforeseen bugs.
+to ensure that this is indeed the case.

-To run doctest on all the files with ``pytest``, navigate to the root directory and execute
+To run doctest on all the files with ``pytest``,
-the following command:
+navigate to the root directory and execute the following command:

   .. code:: bash

       pytest --doctest-modules

-To run doctest on all the files without ``pytest``, navigate to the root directory and execute
+To run doctest on all the files without ``pytest``,
-the following command:
+navigate to the root directory and execute the following command:

 (for ``UNIX`` based OS)
   .. code:: bash